vijayshinva/vijayshinva.github.io/_posts/2018-05-04-azure-arm -invalidparameter-certificateurl-it-should-be-in-the-format.markdown

 Certificates have an identifier URL with the format **https://\<vaultEndpoint\>/certificates/\<secretName\>/\<secretVersion\>**.
 For example https://vk-test-keyvault.vault.azure.net/certificates/yourdomain-cloudapp-net/a86437e4906343c3a9ff48b4af7ffdbf

 But you cannot refer to those certificate identifier URLs in ARM templates directly.
-For example, if you refer to the certificate URL as follows
+For example, if you refer to the certificate identifier URL as follows

 {% highlight json %}
 "osProfile": {